gcervantes8/Star-Classifier-For-Mario-64/README.md

 Less work for the speedrunner.

-Get split times live or from existing video.
+Ability to get split times live or from an existing video.

 Makes splitting at each star viable.